springer12/simplisafe-python/README.md

 If you wish to continue using the previous, synchronous version of `simplipy`, make sure to pin version 2.0.2.

+# Versions

+`simplisafe-python` is currently supported on:

+* Python 3.5
+* Python 3.6
+* Python 3.7

+However, running the test suite currently requires Python 3.6 or higher; tests run on Python 3.5 will fail.

 # Installation